 It's one thing to read about cost segregation in the abstract.
 It's another to see what the numbers actually look like on a real property.
 This walkthrough takes a single-family rental and shows exactly how a cost segregation study changes first-year depreciation and first-year tax savings, using real numbers you can follow end-to-end.

-The punchline up front: on a $400,000 rental with a typical reclassification and 100% bonus depreciation, the study generates roughly $46,000 of additional Year 1 deduction and about $14,800 of additional Year 1 tax savings at a 32% bracket.
-The flat-fee cost of the study is a small fraction of either number.
+The punchline up front: on a $400,000 rental with a typical reclassification and 100% bonus depreciation (the rule that lets you deduct qualifying short-life assets entirely in the first year), the study generates roughly $46,000 of additional Year 1 deduction and about $14,800 of additional Year 1 tax savings at a 32% bracket.
+The $799 flat fee for the study is a small fraction of either number.

 Here's how we get there.